theninthsky/client-side-rendering/README.md

 },
 ```

-This extreme splitting will lead to a better cache persistence, and in turn to a better performance of partial cache load.
+This extreme splitting will lead to a better cache persistence, and in turn, to faster load times with partial cache.

 ## Tweaking Further